initc3/ic3-website/content/events/Camps/Blockchain-Camp2024.md

 - Participation for one person for the full week of hacking and learning, plus meals, excursions, and the Camp closing party. <br>

+[!NOTE]
-***Note:*** Exceptions will be made on a case-by-case basis to allow additional community members to participate in the camp without sponsorship.
+Exceptions will be made on a case-by-case basis to allow additional community members to participate in the camp without sponsorship.
 Please email IC3 Community Manager, Bria Han (<a href="mailto:jh2584@cornell.edu">jh2584@cornell.edu</a>) if you would like to apply for non-donor participation.
 Please indicate in the application form below if you would like to apply for camp sponsorship or for participation without a sponsor.

 All Industry/Professional participants, please apply <strong><a href="https://docs.google.com/forms/d/e/1FAIpQLSc8PlAwTPSK3a1vfe89jR2SFvoMkpoIZW0ZnwCTJDotsK1Wcg/viewform?usp=sharing">here</a></strong>.